 Starship Whiti Ora

-The purpose of the new space is to foster research, innovation, collaboration, and education for the betterment of children and whānau in Aotearoa.
-Whiti Ora will promote a strong research culture, enhance clinical pathways, test new services, and serve as a platform for donor appreciation and events.
+The purpose of the new space is to foster research, innovation, collaboration and education for the betterment of tamariki and whānau in Aotearoa.
+Whiti Ora will promote a strong research culture, enhance clinical pathways, test new services and serve as a platform for donor appreciation and events.

 Interior designers, TOA Architects, expanded on the cultural narrative to include the story of the pīpīwharauroa as it travelled to Aotearoa, a journey of growth and renewal.
 The building itself is represented as Te Waonui o Tāne, with each level reflecting different elements of the ngāhere (forest).